 Skip advert

 Tesla Model Y dashboard

 Ever heard the phrase “too much of a good thing”?
 Well, while the Tesla Model Y’s minimalist cabin makes it look strikingly modern, this has ultimately come at the expense of ergonomics.
-Everything is centred around a giant 15-inch touchscreen, with very few physical controls in sight, bar the indicator stalks and hazard lights.
+Everything is centred around the giant 15-inch touchscreen, with very few physical controls in sight, bar the indicator stalks and hazard lights.
 There are no dials or head-up display either; instead, this information is displayed at the right-hand side of the screen.

+Skip advert